ui/stamps-api-docs/source/customer_api.rst

-name                         Yes         Customer's name birthday                     No          Customer's birthday (with format YYYY-MM-DD) gender                       No          Customer's gender ("male" or "female") email                        No          Customer's email mobile number                No          Customer's phone number address                      No          Customer's address district                     No          Customer's address district ID postal_code                  No          Customer's postal code
+name                         Yes         Customer's name birthday                     No          Customer's birthday (with format YYYY-MM-DD) gender                       No          Customer's gender ("male" or "female") address                      No          Customer's address district                     No          Customer's address district ID postal_code                  No          Customer's postal code